Marcosaurios/jekyllPortfolio/_posts/2019-12-26-hongkong-eng.md

 The first trip we did was Philippines.
 We stayed in Manila for 4 days, and maybe it's not the best place to enjoy the beaches and the nice weather, but we discovered that the citizens turn crazy when they see an european just walking there.
 We took a lot of pictures with people of every age and they were so nice and polite!
 Manila is the place where probably you can be a bit scared or feeling insecure about the people because how they look like, maybe thinking they are not trustworthy.
 But really, every Philippino I've met is so nice, simpathic and honest, he won't give you any reason for not trusting him.
 You will see the contrast of the richest people there and the poorest

-{% cloudinary /assets/imgs/taallake.webp alt="Philippinas Taal Lake" %}
+{% cloudinary /assets/imgs/taallake.webp alt="Philippinas Taal Lake" title="Philippinas Taal Lake" %}

 This picture was taken in Taal Volcano, it's a volcano that it's inside an island and that island is inside another island, inside the island of Philippines.
 Yes, it could be a bit mind blowing to understand it 😅 In case you want to visit it, they have a bus service from Manila and it's just 1 hour and a half.
 Everything it's very cheap, in case you get lost you can pay 1 hour taxi for less than 14€.
 We stayed in Z-hostel, a really good hostel with a lot of young  people that can help you in anything.
 Also the staff was very helpful recommending us activities and things to do around.
 And also, it's very cheap.